Cypress Freeze TFA Swing at Jersey Village

 With dramatic events, I definitely value realism as opposed to melodrama.
 With humorous events, PLEASE avoid racist/sexist etc. stereotypes and impersonations when distinguishing between characters.

-I am a full time classroom teacher who oversees a large team and judges a lot.
+I am a full time public school teacher who oversees a large team and judges a lot.
 As a result, I can be a bit of a grumpy gus, but I promise that I care.
 I'm glad that you're choosing to be here and hope that you continue to make that choice.
 If you require accommodation or are uncomfortable with something that is happening and I'm not picking up on it, please let me know either verbally or by email.
+If you have any questions, just ask.

 Non-Negotiables - The lightest consequence for a violation of these is me tanking your speaks.
 The harshest is stopping the round, reporting you to the tabroom, and contacting your coach.
 Anything between these two is on the table.